Code-Institute-Submissions/nellymaw-P4-codeInstitute_JulyResub/README.md

 [Django](https://www.djangoproject.com/)

 - This project was created using the Django framework, the back-end logic and the means to run/view the Website.
-- The Django unit test library was used for unit tests

 [HTML](https://en.wikipedia.org/wiki/HTML)